frozeman/MeteorFrontend/README.md

 When you use a router you need to configure your webserver in a way that all urls get mapped to the index.html file and let the router do its work (e.g. https://github.com/tmeasday/meteor-router).

-To further slim down your meteor build, remove the 'standard-app-packages'.
+To further slim down your meteor build, remove the `standard-app-packages`.

 Add